mdohnke/moneymoney-bondora-oauth/README.md

 This extension will only work, if your English preferences for decimal and thousand separator are following the default setting:
 ![bondora decimal and thousand separator preferences](assets/bondora-preferences.png)

+## To clarify with MM Development
+* Is using LocalStorage with big data a problem (for the performance of MoneyMoney for example)?
+* Big http responses slow down the log file view.
+Is it possible to deactivate logging for specific http calls?